knative/docs/docs/eventing/channels/subscriptions.md

 === "YAML"
-    Create a Subscription object in a YAML file:
+    1. Create a YAML file for the Subscription object using the example below:

         ```yaml
-    kubectl apply -f <<EOF
         apiVersion: messaging.knative.dev/v1
         kind: Subscription
         metadata:
           name: <subscription-name> # Name of the Subscription.
           namespace: default
         spec:
           channel:
             apiVersion: messaging.knative.dev/v1
             kind: Channel
             name: <channel-name> # Configuration settings for the Channel that the Subscription connects to.
           delivery:
             deadLetterSink:
               ref:
                 apiVersion: serving.knative.dev/v1
                 kind: Service
                 name: <service-name>
                 # Configuration settings for event delivery.
                 # This tells the Subscription what happens to events that cannot be delivered to the Subscriber.
                 # When this is configured, events that failed to be consumed are sent to the deadLetterSink.
                 # The event is dropped, no re-delivery of the event is attempted, and an error is logged in the system.
                 # The deadLetterSink value must be a Destination.
           subscriber:
             ref:
               apiVersion: serving.knative.dev/v1
               kind: Service
               name: <service-name> # Configuration settings for the Subscriber.
 This is the event Sink that events are delivered to from the Channel.
-    EOF
         ```

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```
+        Where `<filename>` is the name of the file you created in the previous step.

 ## Listing Subscriptions